betodealmeida/shillelagh/ARCHITECTURE.rst

 In the example above, whenever the ``sometable`` table is queried SQLite will call methods in the instance of ``SomeModule``, either to retrieve, insert, update, or delete rows. `Many different virtual tables exist for SQLite <https://www.sqlite.org/vtablist.html>`_, including modules for accessing CSV files or implementing spatial indexes.

 The SQLite library that comes in the Python standard library does not expose virtual tables, but there's a library called ``apsw`` (another Python wrapper for SQLite) that does.
-Using ``apsw`` it's possible to implement mdoules like ``SomeModule``, and register them as virtual tables.
+Using ``apsw`` it's possible to implement modules like ``SomeModule``, and register them as virtual tables.
 Unfortunately the API exposed in ``apsw`` is not Pythonic, making it non-trivial to implement new virtual tables.

 Shillelagh builds on top of ``apsw`` to simplify the life of both users and developers.
 When using Shillelagh a user doesn't need to register module for virtual tables.
 And the API for implementing new types of virtual tables is relatively simple and easy to understand.